drveresh/chrome-qrcode-reader/README.md

 ## Known Issues
 - Can't read multiple QR codes in one page.
-- Unable to decode some QR code
+- Unable to decode some QR code.